 Does glass break in the freezer?

 Not automatically.
-Glass jars won’t just explode in the freezer.
+Glass jars won’t just spontaneously burst in the freezer.
 What causes glass to break in the freezer is the expansion of the food stored in glass as it freezes.
 If there’s not enough space to allow for that expansion, the food will push against the glass, causing breakage.

 I’ve been freezing food in glass jars for years upon years and in all that time I think I’ve had three break.
 Each time?
 It was my fault for not following safe practices.